 ii.
 Still, the early church expected Jesus’ return soon – were they just wrong, or did Jesus mislead them?
 Not at all; they were not wrong and they were not misled by Jesus.
 God wants to keep all generations expectant, watching, and ready for His return.

 iii.
 We are not rushing towards a distant brink of the consummation of all things; we are running parallel along the edge of that brink, and have been since the time of the apostles.
 “Thus the time has always been at hand.
 The tension of imminence is endemic to that span of redemptive history lying between the cross and the parousia.”
 (Mounce)

 d.
 Blessed is he who keeps the words of the prophecy of this book: This blessing reminds us that prophecy gives us a word to keep, not merely material for interesting discussions and debates.
 The main intent of prophecy is to lead us to trust and obey God, and apply His truth to the way we live.

 2. (8-9) John is corrected for worshipping an angel a second time.

 Now I, John, saw and heard these things.
 And when I heard and saw, I fell down to worship before the feet of the angel who showed me these things.
 Then he said to me, “See that you do not do that.
 For I am your fellow servant, and of your brethren the prophets, and of those who keep the words of this book.
 Worship God.”

 a.
-I fell down to worship before the feet of the angel: As he did in Revelation 19:10, John is overwhelmed, and bows before an angel in worship.
-In the same way, the angel reminds John that only God is to be worshipped, and that they are both “players” on the same “team” - along with all who keep the words of this book.
+I fell down to worship before the feet of the angel: As before in Revelation 19:10, John was overwhelmed and bowed before an angel in worship.
+In the same way, the angel reminded John that only God is to be worshipped, and that they were both players on the same team – along with all who keep the words of this book.

 i.
 No created being should ever be worshipped.
 This is in contrast with Jesus, who receives the worship of angels (Hebrews 1:6) and of men (Matthew 8:2, 14:33, John 9:38).